Smell and Taste Disorders

 What causes smell and taste disorders?

-- Illness (for example, cold or flu, sinus infection, and allergies)
+- Illness such as cold or flu, COVID-19, sinus infection, and allergies

 - Head injury